Subrogation Not On Radar Screens In Work Comp Files

 The topic of subrogation is one of the most misunderstood areas in insurance, and especially Workers Compensation, that we see costing insureds millions of dollars a year.

-Subrogation: Prevents the insured from collecting loss payments from his or her own insurer and from the responsible third party for the same loss.
-Once the insurer pays a loss caused by a third party, the insurer takes over, or is subrogated to the insured’s common-law right of action against the negligent third party.
+Subrogation: Prevents the insured from collecting loss payments from his or her insurer and additionally from the responsible third party for the same loss.
+Once the insurer pays a loss caused by a third party, the insurer takes over or is subrogated to the insured’s common-law right of action against the negligent third party.